Speech Separation based on Contrastive Learning and Deep Modularization: Speech Separation by Deep Modularization

+where $B$ is the modularity matrix, defined as $B_{ij} = A_{ij} - P_{ij}$.
+By relaxing $S \in R^{n \times k}$, the optimal $S$ that maximizes $Q$ corresponds to the top $k$ eigenvectors of matrix $B$.
+Work by \citep{muller2023graph} enhances this objective by adding a regularization term to avoid trivial partitions, as shown in Equation 5.
+This regularization maintains consistency in community detection as the number of nodes increases \citep{muller2023graph}:

-The complexity of $Tr(S^TBS)$ is $\mathcal{O}(n^2)$ per update of $L(S)$ which is computationally costly.
-Therefore to efficiently update $L(S)$, $Tr(S^TBS)$ is decomposed into sum of sparse matrix-matrix multiplication and rank one degree normalization $Tr( SAS-Sdd^TS)$.
-This reduces complexity to $\mathcal(O)(d^2n)$ for every update of the loss function.
+Here, $| \cdot |_F$ is the Frobenius norm.
+The complexity of the modularity term $Tr(S^T B S)$ is $\mathcal{O}(n^2)$ per update of $L(S)$, making the training computationally expensive.
+To address this, \citep{muller2023graph} proposes to decompose $Tr(S^T B S)$ into sparse matrix-matrix multiplication and rank-one degree normalization, reducing the complexity to $\mathcal{O}(d^2 n)$:

+We adopt the objective in Equation 6 to modularize the features $\bar{F} \in R^{n \times d}$ learned via the pre-trained model.
+To optimize the cluster assignment, we adapt the deep neural network graph partitioning technique proposed in \citep{bianchi2020spectral} and \citep{muller2023graph}, where nodes of a graph are partitioned as follows:

+Here, $\tilde{A} = D^{-\frac{1}{2}} A D^{-\frac{1}{2}}$, $X$ are the input features, $D$ is the diagonal matrix of degrees $d_1, \dots, d_n$, and $A$ is the adjacency matrix.
+In Equation 7, node features $\bar{F}$ are learned via a graph neural network (GNN), and the assignment matrix $S$ is generated through a softmax function.
+In \citep{bianchi2020spectral}, the assignment matrix $S$ is established via a multilayer perceptron (MLP) with softmax at the output layer.
+In our case, we formulate the problem as:

+Here, the feature matrix $\bar{F}$ is obtained via the pre-trained model (Pre-M).
+Since we extracted $3 \times 3$ patches and speech separation is typically performed over individual $1 \times 1$ T-F bins via masking, we apply a \textit{Gaussian-weighted patch averaging} technique to compute the mean feature representation for each $1 \times 1$ T-F bin.
+To preserve local dependencies, we restrict the averaging to the three closest neighboring T-F bins, i.e., $|C| = 3$, in both the time and frequency domains.
+For each feature vector $\bar{f}_j \in \bar{F}$, the Gaussian-weighted averaged feature is computed as:

+where $C$ consists of the central T-F bin and its two closest neighbors.
+The weights $w_i$ are assigned using a 2D Gaussian kernel, emphasizing the importance of proximity within the local T-F region to retain crucial local information.

+The averaged feature $\bar{f}_{\text{avg}, j}$ provides a compact and locally representative feature that captures the most relevant information from the neighboring T-F bins and serves as input to the BLSTM model.

+The BLSTM, as proposed in \cite{Huang2022}, takes the averaged patch feature and assigns it to the $j$-th column of the cluster assignment matrix $S$.
+The final cluster assignments are established using a softmax at the output layer.

+To optimize the assignment $S$, we use the loss function described in Equation 6, effectively training a DNN model using a graph clustering objective but with averaged patch features.
+This enhances the robustness of the learned features by reducing noise and capturing more meaningful representations for each patch.

+For \textit{speech blocks}, no further averaging or processing is applied, and the features $\bar{F}$ are used directly for clustering or downstream tasks.